Gothic-Modding-Community/gmc/docs/contribute/index.md

     Instead of `https://github.com/user-name/forked-repository-name.git` you ought to click on the green `<> Code` button and select the `HTTPS` tab.

+4. Add the remote upstream repository using this command:

+    ```bash
+    git remote add upstream https://github.com/Gothic-Modding-Community/gmc.git
+    ```

-4. (optional) Create a Virtual Environment and activate it.
+5. (optional) Create a Virtual Environment and activate it.

     If you work on multiple Python projects, it might be worthwhile to create a Virtual Environment for each project to have separate library directories with installed modules/plugins.